alirios/RogueCaves/readme.md

 ----
 * Accept unfinished A* paths
 * ALife should flee at some point during combat
-* Give tasks like farming a dynamic weight
+* Need animal class
+* Need "tilling" task for farming
+* Relationships (would probably get rid of life.owner)

 Future Milestone: Boring Badger
 -------------------------------